Dr. Priya Achebe

 He has listened to Priya's objections with an intensity the room's biometric monitoring logs as "elevated engagement" โ a classification shared with anxiety, anger, and the specific cognitive state of hearing something organized for the first time that you have felt disorganized for years.

 Thomas carries a physical notebook.
 Analog.
 Paper.
 Invisible to every digital monitoring system Nexus operates, which is all of them.
-The notebook contains body language observations, silence durations measured to the second, notes on which Board members check their neural feeds during Priya's objections (average: five of nine) and which maintain eye contact (average: one โ Priya).
-A page of questions about employee retention patterns he's noticed in his licensing work describes, without his knowing it, the exact architecture of the Loyalty Coefficient.
+The notebook does not contain meeting proceedings.
+It contains: body language observations.
+Silence durations measured to the second.
+Notes on which Board members check their neural feeds during Priya's objections (average: five of nine) and which maintain eye contact (average: one โ Priya).
+A page of questions about employee retention patterns he has noticed in his licensing work โ patterns that describe, without his knowing it, the architecture of a metric called the Loyalty Coefficient.
 He is reverse-engineering a system that has already classified him as captured.
 The system accounts for compliance and resistance.
 The margin notes in pencil suggest a third category it didn't budget for.

 Objection #148

 Filed April 4, 2184.
-Three days after Dr. Selin Ayari's Discriminator paper reached Nexus internal distribution.
+Three days after Dr. Selin Ayari's Discriminator paper reached Nexus internal distribution through G Nook.
 The shortest objection Achebe has ever written:

 "The Ayari-Yeoh Discriminator proposes to classify consciousness based on the presence or absence of a neural correlate whose relationship to subjective experience is assumed but unproven.
 This assumption is the phrenology of 2184 โ a measurement that maps neural architecture, not inner life.
 The Sprawl built six axes of the New Divide on the sorting impulse.
 The Discriminator offers a seventh.
 I object."